AVSLab/basilisk/docs/source/Vizard/vizardSettings.rst

       - int
       -
       - needed for any ``ppXXX`` parameters to work
-      - flag to turn on any post-processing features of the camera
+      - flag to turn on any post-processing features of the camera.
+Values are 0 (default) or 1.
     * - ``ppFocusDistance``
       - double
       -